youngyyang12/NewWorld/README.md

-# This is the repository for R programming :)
+# Hello, this is the repository for R programming :)